stsathya/Walkers-Technical-Exercise---Sathya/README.md

 - Select Service Principle(automatic) and click Next
 - Select Subscription level and specify Service Connection Name as "AzureSC"

-3. Create New Pipeline with the existing pipeline file 'azure-pipelines.yaml' available in root folder of imported Azure repo.
+3. Select Repo and Click 'Set Up Build' from Right side and configure pipeline,
+- Select Existing Azure Pipeline YAML file
+- In the Path, select the Pipeline file and click continue
+- Click Run

-4. Run the pipeline
+4. Pipeline will start the build.

 # Test Web Application
 Post the successful pipeline deployment, go to browser and test below link